swiss-ai-center/audio-transcription/README.md

 # Audio transcription service

-This service transcribe an audio file with Whisper and return the transcribed text with the segments details.
+This service transcribe an audio file with Whisper and return the transcribed text.

+_Check the [related documentation](https://docs.swiss-ai-center.ch/reference/services/audio-transcription/) for more information._

 <!--